linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/11 Parity and Other Option Relationships.md

 We will illustrate these propositions with numerical examples.

 Example 4.
 Suppose we observe the call premiums in Panel A of Table 6.
 These values violate the second property for calls, since the difference in strikes is 5 and the difference in the premiums is 6.
 If we observed these values, we could engage in arbitrage by buying the 55-strike call and selling the 50-strike call, which is a bear spread.
-Note that we receive  $6 initially and never have to pay more than$ 5 in the future.
+Note that we receive  \$6 initially and never have to pay more than\$ 5 in the future.
 This is an arbitrage, whatever the interest rate.

 Now consider the third proposition, strike price convexity.
 There is a different way to write the convexity inequality, equation (19).
 Since  $K_{2}$  is between  $K_{1}$  and  $K_{3}$ , we can write

-Panel A shows call option premiums for which the change in the option premium ($6) exceeds the change in the strike price ($5).
+Panel A shows call option premiums for which the change in the option premium (\$6) exceeds the change in the strike price (\$5).
 Panel B shows how a bear spread can be used to arbitrage these prices.
 By lending the bear spread proceeds, we have a zero cash flow at time 0; the cash outflow at time  $T$  is always greater than 1.

 TABLE 6